Transform Your Homepage: A Guide for Businesses Seeking Online Growth

 2. There’s Too Much Competing For Attention

-Over time, homepages turn into junk drawers — a slider, three promos, a newsletter signup, a mission statement, and six different “Learn More” buttons all piled on top of each other.
+Over time, homepages can become cluttered.
+You might have a slider, three promos, a newsletter signup, a mission statement, and six different “Learn More” buttons all piled on top of each other.

 You know where everything goes because you live in it.
 New visitors just feel lost.